Custom solvers

 Note that the default convergence criterion is the difference in density.
 When this gets below tol

-.
-You can customize this with the is_converged
+, the fixed-point solver terminates.
+You can also customize this with the is_converged

 keyword argument to self_consistent_field